utrains/terraform_job_preparation/README.md

 \

-- **How does Terraform differ from other infrastructure-as-code tools like CloudFormation or Ansible?**
+- **i.
+How does Terraform differ from other infrastructure-as-code tools like CloudFormation or Ansible?**

   - Whether it's **Terraform**, **CloudFormation** or **Ansible**, they're all infrastructure-as-code (IaC) tools.
 Each of these tools has its strengths, and the best choice often depends on your **specific use case** and **environment**.
 The following table presents some comparisons of these tools at several levels: